Croeso i Ysgol Pontffranc

 Children are taught in two classes: Class One accommodates the younger children, aged four to seven years, whilst Class Two is comprised of children aged seven to eleven.
-Small class sizes mean that each child receives plenty of time and attention from our experienced teachers and support staff.
+Small class sizes mean that each child receives plenty of time and attention from our experienced teachers and learning support staff.
 Learning is tailored to the needs of individuals, ensuring that every child is supported and challenged to fulfil their potential.

-Franksbridge Community School stands in exceptional grounds comprising a large play ground, games field, community play area, school garden, pavilion, nature reserve, a quiet garden, muddy kitchen and a copse.
+Franksbridge Community School stands in exceptional grounds comprising a large play ground, games field, community play area, school vegetable garden, pavilion, nature reserve, a quiet garden, muddy kitchen and a copse.
 Our children spend a great deal of time learning and playing outdoors.
-We are a pioneer school for ‘Powys Playful Schools’: the children of Franksbridge School enjoy having the freedom and resources to climb trees, practise gymnastics, dress up, role play and make dens at play times, as well as taking part in a wide range of sports and games.
+We are a pioneer school for ‘Powys Playful Schools’: the children of Franksbridge School enjoy having the freedom and resources to climb trees, practise gymnastics, dress up, enjoy role play and make dens at play times, as well as taking part in a wide range of sports and games.